 No!

-Discover how Me and Earl and the Dying Girl is rated on popular platforms like IMDb, Metacritic, and TMDb.
-Explore audience and critic scores to see how this movie ranks among the best.
+See how Me and Earl and the Dying Girl is rated across major platforms like IMDb, Metacritic, and TMDb.
+Compare audience scores and critic reviews to understand where Me and Earl and the Dying Girl stands among top-rated movies in its genre.

 74